probprog/anglican/code/README.md

 # __m!__ contributors

 The list of contributors to the development of __m!__, sorted alphabetically by the last name.
-If you are a contributor but your name does not appear in the list, send an e-mail to [David Tolpin](mailto:dvd@offtopia.net).
+If you are a contributor, but your name does not appear in the list, send an e-mail to [David Tolpin](mailto:dvd@offtopia.net).